Council tax discounts you might be missing

 You could be paying less council tax without realising it.
 Single person discount (25% off) is the most common, but there are also exemptions for students, severe mental impairment discounts, band reductions for disabilities, and the chance your property is in the wrong band entirely.
 Collectively, these save eligible households hundreds of pounds a year.

-Who qualifies: You live alone, or you live with people who don't count as adults for council tax (full-time students, under-18s, people with severe mental impairment, live-in carers, some apprentices).
+Who qualifies: Live alone, or with people who don't count (students, under-18s, people with severe mental impairment, live-in carers, some apprentices).

-So a parent living with only their full-time student child qualifies.
-A couple where one partner has severe mental impairment qualifies.
+Parent with only a student child qualifies.
+Couple where one has severe mental impairment qualifies.

 Severe Mental Impairment Discount